cimug-org/CIMTool-Builders-Library/README.md

 ### Step 1:  Create a Branch to Work In

 You can start via one of two options.
-Either you can fork the **CIMTool-Builders-Library** repository, perform your work and then create a pulle request (see Step 5 below).
+Either you can fork the **CIMTool-Builders-Library** repository, perform your work and then create a pull request (see Step 5 below).
 Alternately, you can request to be added as a collaborator on the **CIMTool-Builders-Library** project and create a branch off of `main` to develop your custom builder.
 A branch will isolate your development work from other branches in the repository.

 We ask you to name your branch to match what your XSLT will be named (e.g. `google-proto-buffers.xsl`).